Double Chocolate Chip Cookies

 Whisk the dry ingredients until well combined, then set aside.

-Beat the butter, brown sugar, granulate sugar and vanilla in a large bowl until creamy.
+Combine the butter, brown sugar, granulated sugar, vanilla in a large bowl and beat until creamy.

 Add the eggs.

-Electric mixer adding an egg to a butter and sugar mixture.
+adding eggs to creamed butter and sugar

 And beat a few minutes more, until light and fluffy.

-Add the flour and cocoa powder mixture.
+Add the flour and cocoa powder mixture and mix until evenly combined.

 Add the chocolate chips and pecans.